apache/tvm-rfcs/rfcs/0015_Arm_CMSIS-NN_Integration.md

     }
 }
 ```
+In future, target hooks for `relay_to_tir` implemented as part of [Additional Target Hooks] (https://github.com/apache/tvm-rfcs/pull/10) will be used to obtain the above tir for graph with softmax.
+These hooks provide us with the flexibility to reuse memory planning and much of the TVM's code generation capabilities.

-At last, code generator identifies the extern_call and generates code for softmax with the CMSIS-NN API for softmax int8.
+At last, code generator identifies the *tir* extern_call(s) and generates *c* code for softmax with the CMSIS-NN API for softmax int8.

+Note: There are no changes required in config.cmake as the CMSIS-NN APIs corresponding to the operators are hard coded.
+The testing infrastructure links them to the CMSIS-NN library.
+Execution of the networks works similar to what has been described in [Arm Ethos-U Integration] (https://github.com/apache/tvm-rfcs/pull/11).

 For more complex operations, CMSIS-NN structures will need to be used.
 For this purpose, `tir_to_runtime` will be used to extend the existing C Codegen and produce C code with the appropriate headers and calling patterns.
-Please refer to the [Additional Target Hooks RFC] (https://github.com/apache/tvm-rfcs/pull/10).
+Please refer to the [Additional Target Hooks] (https://github.com/apache/tvm-rfcs/pull/10).

 # Testing

 As we introduce the operators, we will keep on adding individual unit tests.
 Once the operator support is partially completed, we will start adding network tests.
 We are planning to use [Arm® Corestone™-300 Fixed Virtual Platform] (https://developer.arm.com/ip-products/subsystem/corstone/corstone-300) to run these tests in the CI.
-Reference: [Arm Ethos-U Integration] (https://github.com/apache/tvm-rfcs/pull/11/files)
+Reference: [Arm Ethos-U Integration] (https://github.com/apache/tvm-rfcs/pull/11/files).
+In its absence, tests to check the correctness of *tir* can be added.

 # Drawbacks